 Is the Tenways CGO600 Pro a folding bike?

-No, the CGO600 Pro uses a non-folding step-through aluminum frame.
-Folding capability is not a design priority for this model—the focus is on lightweight construction (approximately 36 lbs) rather than compact storage.
-If you need a folding commuter, consider the Lectric XP 4.0 instead, which folds but weighs approximately 64 lbs.
+No, the CGO600 Pro uses a non-folding aluminum city frame.
+Folding capability is not a design priority for this model.
+If you need a folding commuter, consider the Lectric XP 4.0 instead, which folds but weighs substantially more.

 What type of sensor does the CGO600 Pro use?

-The CGO600 Pro uses a torque sensor for pedal assistance.
-Torque sensors measure the force you apply to the pedals and modulate motor output proportionally, creating a more natural and responsive ride feel compared to cadence sensors, which simply count pedal rotations.
-Torque sensors are generally preferred for their intuitive power delivery and are considered a step up from basic cadence-only systems.
+The CGO600 Pro uses a Mivice S200 torque sensor for pedal assistance.
+Torque sensors measure the force you apply to the pedals and modulate motor output proportionally, creating a more natural and responsive ride feel compared with cadence sensors.

 Where is Tenways based and how is US customer support?